Rivridis/LLM-Assistant/README.md

 * Works with any instruct-finetuned LLM
 * Can search for information (RAG)
 * Knows when to call functions
+* Added Realtime mode for working across the system

 ## Upcoming Features
 * Vector Database